Higher variations for free L\'evy processes: Convergence in probability

 The recursion

 for polynomials $P_n(x_1, \ldots, x_N, t)$ can be solved explicitly, but we find the resulting formula complicated and not particularly illuminating, and omit it from the article. \end{Remark}

-We can similarly upgrade various results proven in \cite{AnsFSM} for bounded free L{\'e}vy processes and uniform limits to general free compound Poisson processes and almost uniform limits.
+We can similarly upgrade various results proven in \cite{AnsFSM} for bounded free L{\'e}vy processes and uniform limits to general free compound Poisson processes and limits in probability.
 This applies to Theorem 1 (stochastic measures corresponding to crossing partitions are zero), Proposition 1 (for a centered process, stochastic measures corresponding to partitions with inner singletons are zero) and its corollary on the equality of expressions \eqref{Eq:Stochastic-integral} and \eqref{Eq:All-distinct},

 \begin{Remark} Let $\mu, \nu$ be probability measures on $\mf{R}$, such that $\mu = \mu_a$, $\nu =\mu_b$ for free $a, b \in (\tilde{\mc{A}}_{sa}, \tau)$.
 The additive free convolution $\mu \boxplus \nu$ is the distribution of $a + b$.
 If $\mu$ is supported on $\mf{R}_+$ (so that $a$ is positive), the multiplicative free convolution $\mu \boxtimes \nu$ is the distribution of $a^{1/2} b a^{1/2}$, which we identify (since $\tau$ is a trace) with the distribution of $a b$.